kaldi-asr/kaldi/egs/fame/README.txt

 Open Source Speech and Language Resources for Frisian Language.

 In: Proceedings Interspeech 2016, pp. 1536--1540, 8-12 September 2016, San Francisco

+Please check http://www.ru.nl/clst/datasets/ to get the username and password